Certificate in Mathematical Sciences for Education

 The CMSE is a joint offering by Extended Learning of the Studio for Teaching and Learning, the Mathematics and Computing Science Department in the Faculty of Science, and the Education Department in the Faculty of Arts at Saint Mary’s University.

-Dr. Robert Dawson, Faculty Mathematics and Computing Science is the Academic Coordinator of the Certificate.
+Dr. Robert Dawson, faculty in Mathematics and Computing Science is the Academic Coordinator of the Certificate.
 He is responsible for staffing courses and deals with any academic issues that may arise.

 - Bachelor of Education or equivalent